-He graduated from University of Sydney Medical School, underwent ophthalmology training at the Sydney Eye Hospital and fellowship training at Royal Victorian Eye and Ear Hospital and in the United States.
-He was awarded a PhD for research into retinal and choroidal angiography performed in the Universities of California and Sydney.
+He graduated from University of Sydney Medical School and trained at the Sydney Eye Hospital with retinal fellowships at Royal Victorian Eye and Ear Hospital and in the USA.
+He was awarded a PhD for retinal research conducted in the Universities of California and Sydney.

 His commitment to international ophthalmology includes Secretary General of the Asia-Pacific Vitreoretinal Society (APVRS) and Council Member of the APAO.
 He is a clinician advisor to the Department of Health Australia.
-He is a Director of the RANZCO Board and the Sydney Eye Hospital Foundation Board.
+He serves on the Boards of RANZCO and the Sydney Eye Hospital Foundation.
 Professional awards include the Achievement Award and Distinguished Service Award of the Asia Pacific Academy of Ophthalmology (APAO) and the RANZCO Excellence in Teaching Award.

 Dr Anne lee is a Glaucoma subspecialist and one of the principals at Norwest Eye Clinic.
 She has public hospital clinical appointments at Sydney Eye Hospital and Liverpool Hospital since completion of her Glaucoma Fellowship at Manchester Royal Eye Hospital, UK in 2009.
 She visits Royal Darwin Hospital regularly to provide glaucoma service to the Northern Territory.
 At these tertiary/ quaternary level teaching institutions, she manages high volumes of patients with complex glaucoma, most of whom require complex Glaucoma and/ or cataract surgery, and concurrently provides essential and active teaching and training to our future generation of ophthalmologists.